 At CD Aquatics, we don't like to leave you in the dark, and so we aim to inform and guide our customers when it comes to aquarium maintenance and much more.
 Just browse through our information guides and our products to find out for yourself!

 Your fish will need feeding daily with foods such as King British Fish Foods, Aquarian Fish Foods or Hikari Fish Foods, all of which are excellent fish foods.
 Follow the instructions on your packet of fish food.
 Any uneaten food must be removed immediately with a fish net after the feed.
 If possible, it is also a good idea to watch your fish as they feed, as getting to know your fish allows you to detect and treat any signs of unusual behaviour at an early stage.

 Ammonia, nitrite and nitrate are the biggest cause of fish deaths in new tank set-ups.
 This is known as “New Tank Syndrome.”
 The ammonia and nitrite should both be below 0.5 mg/L. The pH should be between 6.5 – 8.5.
-Using King British Filter Aid will help to maintain these levels.
+Using King British Filter Aid you can maintain these levels.

-Occasionally with aquarium maintenance you may experience a problem with excessive algae in the aquarium.
-Algae that grow on the sides of the aquarium and ornaments can be removed by simply wiping it away with a clean cloth and an Algae Magnet.
-Free floating algae cells however are not so simple to remove.
+Occasionally with aquarium maintenance, you may experience a problem with excessive algae in the aquarium.
+Algae that grows on the sides of the aquarium and ornaments can be removed by simply wiping it away with a clean cloth and an Algae Magnet.
+Free floating algae cells, however, are not so simple to remove.
 We stock various types of algae treatments as well as Hair algae control.
-Algae treatments typically work by causing the algae cells to clump together which then sinks to the bottom of the aquarium.
+Algae treatments typically work by causing the algae cells to clump together, which then sinks to the bottom of the aquarium.
 These can then be easily removed using your gravel cleaner or siphon set.

 Sign up to receive the latest offers & news